Padrino31/Animixplay/README.md

 - Fast And Responsive
 - Uses Anilist To Get Data
 - And GoGo Anime For Episodes
-- Can Be Deployed To Vercel.com And Repl.it OR Any Other Hosting Service
 > Website : https://animixplay-to.vercel.app/

 > Powered By TechZApi